 - If your square of pie dough has rounded edges, you can use some of the dough scraps to patch the corners.

 - If you cut too much off the edges of the pie dough square and now can't cut enough squares, just re-roll the scraps and cut more squares.

 - Cut the fresh sage right before serving.
 If you try to do it early, the edges get a bit brownish and it's not quite as pretty.
 (It will still taste good though!)

-If you want to save yourself some time on the night of your party, make the pie shells ahead of time!
-Just follow the directions for baking the shells.
+While you can't fill the tarts ahead of time, since they will eventually get soggy in the fridge, you can definitely make the pie shells ahead of time!
+Just follow the directions for baking the shells as instructed in the recipe.
 Then once they are completely cool, place them in an airtight container.
 They will keep at room temperature for up to three days.

-When you want to serve the tarts, place them on a baking tray.
-Fill and bake them as directed in the recipe to melt the cheese.
+When you want to serve the tarts, place them on a baking tray (no need to try and fit them back into the mini muffin tins).
+Then, just fill them and melt the cheese as instructed in the recipe!